metrocinema/kyle-ulman-invitation-feature/app.md

 - Should the event date adjust with timezones?

 ## To-do
+- Form PUT
+- Clean up styles
+- Polish
 - +++ save shadow copy of preferences if user clicks "no" or "maybe" then back to "yes"
-- Add other sections
-- Style app to design
-- Wire up API
-- Polish

 ## Timeline